DiceDB/docs/src/content/docs/commands/RPOP.md

 ---
 title: RPOP
-description: Documentation for the Redis command RPOP
+description: Documentation for the DiceDB command RPOP
 ---

-# DiceDB Command: RPOP

-## Overview

 The `RPOP` command in DiceDB is used to remove and return the last element of a list.
 This command is particularly useful when you need to process elements in a Last-In-First-Out (LIFO) order.